WaqarSyed/chai-aur-react/01vitereact/notes.md

 ### "react-dom" is an attachment with the core library to work on the 'WEB APPS'

-- So, the core is library's knowledge is needed with react-dom
+- So, the core is library's knowledge is needed with react-dom.

 ### "react-native" is an attachment with the core library to work on "ANDROID APPS"

-- So, the core is library's knowledge is needed with react-native
+- So, the core is library's knowledge is needed with react-native.